Dr. Shirley's History Pages

 281 BC

-Seleucis wins controls of all of Alexander's Empire except Egypt
+Seleucis won control of all of Alexander's Empire except Egypt

 276-194 BC

-Eratosthenes, Greek mathematician, postulates a spherical earth which moves around the sun, and estimates the circumference of the earth
+Eratosthenes, Greek mathematician, postulated a spherical earth which moved around the sun, and estimated the circumference of the earth

 264-241 BC

-First Punic War (between Rome and Carthage) Carthage lost Sicily to Rome. ("Punic" comes from "Poeni" the Latin name for the Carthaginians, referring to their Phoenician origins)
+First Punic War (between Rome and Carthage) Carthage lost Sicily to Rome. ("Punic" is derived from "Poeni" the Latin name for the Carthaginians, referring to their Phoenician origins)

 ca. 250 BC